JDIgithub/Cpp_Guide/STL.md

 ![](Images/stdMapIterators.png)

-- We have many of the same functions as the set which is really similair container, map just stored key-value pairs
+- We have many of the same functions as the set which is really similar container, map just stored key-value pairs

 ![](Images/stdMapInsertion.png)
 ![](Images/stdMapErase.png)